Drauren/kafka-busybox/README.md

-# kafka-busybox
+# Kafka-Busybox

-Kafka Busybox Docker Image
+Persistent container with Kafka installed so we can diagnose Kafka broker containers.